-Complete the core curriculum that includes, but is not limited to, a writing course, ethics, biostatistics and epidemiology plus research work with the mentor.
-The curriculum is designed around the skills and experience of each student.
-Each student must pass a qualifying examination to continue in research.

-• After completing the thesis and passing the thesis examination the student will return to the School of Medicine for the completion of the third year clerkships.
+- Complete the core curriculum that includes, but is not limited to, a writing course, ethics, biostatistics and epidemiology plus research work with the mentor.
+The curriculum is designed around the skills and experience of each student. - After completing the thesis and passing the thesis examination the student will return to the School of Medicine for the completion of the third-year clerkships. - Students who complete the MSCI are exempted from the requirement to complete the Senior Scholars Program, and the Senior Scholars months are not designated on the transcript. - Students in the MSCI program who completed PWAY128 receive credit towards fulfillment of the School of Medicine ABTS requirement.
+The course ABTS-413 will be added to the transcript.